Ukraine-Russia crisis: What to know on hopes of averting war

-BERLIN (AP) — Russian President Vladimir Putin hosted Germany’s chancellor on Tuesday after the Kremlin signaled that it was still possible for diplomacy to head off what Western officials have said could be an imminent invasion of Ukraine.
+BERLIN (AP) — Russian President Vladimir Putin said after hosting Germany’s chancellor that Moscow was ready for talks with the United States and NATO on military transparency, missile deployment limits and other security issues.

-In another possible sign that the Kremlin would like to lower the temperature, Russia announced that some units participating in military exercises would begin returning to their bases.
+Putin’s statement on Tuesday added to signs of easing tensions over a Russian military buildup near Ukraine and fears of a possible invasion.
+Hours earlier, Russia announced that some units participating in military exercises would begin returning to their bases.

-But much remains unclear about Russia’s intentions and how the crisis over Ukraine will play out.
+The Kremlin had signaled Monday that it was still possible for diplomacy to head off what Western officials have said could be an imminent invasion of Ukraine.
+But much remains unclear about Russia’s plans and how the crisis will play out.

 Here’s a look at what is happening where and why:

-WHAT IS THE RUSSIAN GOVERNMENT SAYING?
+WHAT IS HAPPENING WITH RUSSIAN TROOPS?

 Russia’s Defense Ministry announced that some units participating in exercises would begin returning to their bases.
 But it wasn’t immediately clear where exactly these troops were deployed or how many were leaving.

-The news came a day after Western officials said some forces and military hardware were moving toward the border, muddying the picture.
+The news came a day after Western officials said some forces and military hardware were moving toward the Ukrainian border, muddying the picture.
 Russia denies it has any plans to invade Ukraine, despite placing troops on Ukraine’s borders to the north, south and east and launching massive military drills nearby.

 Russia has massed more than 130,000 troops near Ukraine.
-While the U.S. agreed that there was still a possibility of a diplomatic path out, Washington, London and other allies have kept up their warnings that those forces could move on Ukraine at any moment.
+While the U.S. agreed that there was still a possibility of a diplomatic path out, the country, along with the U.K. and other allies, have kept up their warnings that those forces could move on Ukraine at any moment.

-At a meeting with Putin on Monday, Foreign Minister Sergey Lavrov indicated that Russia was ready to keep talking about the security grievances that have led to the crisis.
+At a meeting with Putin on Monday, Russian Foreign Minister Sergey Lavrov indicated that Russia was ready to keep talking about the security grievances it has raised during the crisis.

 Asked Tuesday about troops returning to permanent bases after exercises, Lavrov stressed that Russia holds military drills “on its own territory and according to its own plans, they start, go on and end as planned.”

-WHAT’S HAPPENING ON THE DIPLOMATIC FRONT?
+But the U.S. and NATO agreed to discuss a range of security measures that Russia had previously proposed.

-German Chancellor Olaf Scholz met Putin in Moscow, a day after he visited Ukrainian President Volodymyr Zelenskyy in Kyiv in a show of solidarity.
+Putin said Russia was ready to engage in talks on limiting the deployment of intermediate range missiles in Europe, transparency of drills and other confidence-building measures.
+But he reemphasized the need for the West to heed Russia’s main demands.

-On Monday, Scholz demanded “clear steps to de-escalate the current tensions” from Russia.
-And he underlined Western unity in preparing to impose tough sanctions if Russia does encroach further into Ukraine, though once again he didn’t specify what exactly whose would be.
+WHAT ELSE IS HAPPENING ON THE DIPLOMATIC FRONT?

 Foreign Minister Zbigniew Rau of Poland, currently the chair of the Organization for Security and Cooperation in Europe, met Lavrov in Moscow.
 Rau said the OSCE has offered multilateral talks aimed at easing tensions.